CII Best Practices Bootcamp

 Schedule

-At the hour-long virtual follow-up session, we will discuss where you plan to implement a CII Best Practice on the job, how you can stay connected to CII through our Communities for Business Advancement (CBAs), and Q&A.
+There is also an hour-long virtual follow-up session, where we will discuss how you plan to implement a CII Best Practice on the job, explore ways to stay connected to CII through our Communities for Business Advancement (CBAs), and answer any questions you may have.

 Location